ClanAODDev/deploy/README.md

 ### Setup

-First, ensure the `projects.json` file contains the correct absolute path to the project.
-The project key will be used as an argument.
+An example `config.ex.json` file is provided.
+Be sure to copy to a new `config.json`.

-An example json file is provided, but the following values are expected:
+The following values are expected:

 | Key                  | Value                                                         |
 |----------------------|---------------------------------------------------------------|